 Camp Health Certification

 Camp Health Certified Camps are committed to excellence in many aspects of camp health care.
-Below you will can review the criteria for Camp Health Certification and determine if your camp, or your child’s camp, should apply to be CH Certified.
+Below you will can review the criteria for Camp Health Certification and determine if your camp should apply to be CH Certified.

 To become certified:

 - Identify a medical liaison to attest to certification standards